 For better or worse, one single word describes a really good snack to me: “addictive.”
 Lay’s nailed it with their “betcha can’t eat just one” motto … when you find you can’t stop, you know you’ve got something salty, crunchy, and usually sinful.
 Usually.

 That’s why I love roasted chickpeas.
 Salty and crunchy – yes.
-Addictive – yes, yes, yes.
+Addicting – yes, yes, yes.
 Sinful?
 Nope!
 These things are healthy, and that’s why they’re a favorite snack in our house.

 I love roasting chickpeas with a variety of herbs and spices – this simple blend of rosemary and sea salt just happens to be one of my favorites.
 But it’s all about the method, really.
 Feel free to try these with chili powder and a pinch of cayenne.
 Or toss them with some curry powder.
 Or just whip ’em straight up with olive oil and coarse salt.
 No matter how you mix ’em up, I’ll betcha can’t eat just one.